vuejs/v2.vuejs.org/src/v2/guide/security.md

 ## Reporting Vulnerabilities

 When a vulnerability is reported, it immediately becomes our top concern, with a full-time contributor dropping everything to work on it.
-To report a vulnerability, please contact a [member of the core team](https://vuejs.org/v2/guide/team.html) directly so that the issue can be addressed before it's well-known.
+To report a vulnerability, please email [vuejs.org@gmail.com](mailto:vuejs.org@gmail.com).

-While the discovery of new vulnerabilities is rare, we recommend always using the latest versions of Vue and its official companion libraries to ensure your application remains as secure as possible.
+While the discovery of new vulnerabilities is rare, we also recommend always using the latest versions of Vue and its official companion libraries to ensure your application remains as secure as possible.

 ## What Vue Does to Protect You